Observation

 | Load generator memory | < 90% |

-- Scale gradually — start with a low VU count and ramp up, watching generator metrics before reading target metrics.
+- Scale gradually — ramp up VU count while watching generator metrics before reading target metrics

 - Prefer arrival-rate executors (

-constant-arrival-rate,ramping-arrival-rate) over VU-based executors for high-throughput tests — they give more predictable resource usage. - Pre-allocate VUs with
+constant-arrival-rate,ramping-arrival-rate) over VU-based executors — they give more predictable resource usage - Pre-allocate VUs with

-preAllocatedVUsrather than relying onmaxVUsto scale mid-test, which can cause sudden resource spikes. - Run cloud tests on a consistent spec — don’t compare results across machines with different RAM unless you’ve verified the generator was not the bottleneck on both.
+preAllocatedVUsrather than relying onmaxVUsto scale mid-test, which causes sudden resource spikes - Run tests on a consistent spec — don’t compare results across machines with different RAM unless you’ve verified the generator was not the bottleneck on both

 See also